Student Transfer Policies

 (2) An institution may either grant or deny an appeal.
 The institution's reasons for denying the appeal shall be consistent with this chapter and conveyed to the student in written form.

-(3) Unless a student appeals to the sending institution, the writing decision in SD(2) of this regulation constitutes the receiving institution’s final decision and is not subject to appeal.
+(3) Unless a student appeals to the sending institution, the written decision in §C(2) of this regulation constitutes the receiving institution's final decision and is not subject to appeal.

 D. Appeal to Sending Institution.